dimitri-nicolo/calico/visibility/packetcapture.md

 description: Capture live traffic for debugging microservices and application interaction.
 canonical_url: /visibility/packetcapture
 ---
->**Warning**: This feature is experimental.
-Experimental features may change significantly or not be supported in future releases.
+>**Note**: This feature is tech preview.
+Tech preview features may be subject to significant changes before they become GA.
-{: .alert .alert-danger}
+{: .alert .alert-info}

 ### Big picture